alexal/importshadow/README.md

-# govarpkg
+# importshadow
-Linter for Go, which finds variables that collide with imported package names.
+A golangci-lint analyzer that detects variable declarations that shadow imported package names.